-Legal Documents Attestation
+Legal Document Attestation

+Looking for legal documents attestation service in Qatar?
 There are many reasons why you would need to provide proper documentation of legal papers.
 When you move to Qatar with your family, you may need to show proof of valid documents issued in your country of origin.
 You may be seeking to rent an apartment, or you may be applying for a lengthy training course as part of your career advancement.
 You may need to provide a marriage affidavit certificate, or you may have to show authentic contracts or agreements to your business partners.

-Regardless of the nature of the legal document you need, Afreno can offer fully reliable attestation services so that your endeavours can go on without a hitch.
+Regardless of the nature of the legal document you need, Afreno can offer fully reliable legal documents attestation services so that your endeavours can go on without a hitch.
 We can also offer translations for legal documents, as well as arrange to draw up a power of attorney (POA) and attest it for you.
 Our relationship with the Ministry of Justice (MOJ) is strong enough to facilitate all of your legal documentation concerns.

 Frequently Asked Questions